In this blog post, we’ll compare three of the best website feedback tools out there: Usersnap, BugHerd, and Marker.io (that’s us!).

 Save hours on project management—try Marker.io for free today.

-Perfect for: collecting huge amounts of end-user feedback
+Collect huge amounts of end-user and customer feedback.

 The main difference: highly focused on end-user feedback